argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 Third, not only does he want to encourage them about his condition, he also wants to reassure them about Epaphroditis, who the Philippians had sent to Paul with their gift, but who had become ill and almost died.
 The Philippians had heard of this and were concerned, so Paul writes to reassure them and to send Epaphroditis himself with the letter.
 (2:25-30).
 In this context Paul talks a lot about service for the gospel, so this is a good book to turn to if you need to remind yourself why we should be more involved in service and ministry at church.

 But the main theme of the letter is above these circumstantial elements.
 Above all else, Paul writes to deliver a powerful description of the humility of Christ in going to the cross, and urges his readers to grow in Christ-like humility.
 And so this is a good book to turn to for all Christians to be reminded of our basic purpose: to model Christ to others in all ways, including in how he humbled himself to serve his people.
-You can see the outline of the book under point IV on your handout, but the main thing we’ll be talking about is our main theme — humility, which is under point V.
+You can see the outline of the book under point IV on your handout, but the main thing we’ll be talking about is our main theme — humility.

 We’ll be criss-crossing the letter thematically, looking at what gospel humility is, and then four different ways that this letter applies it to our lives.
 So first: __Gospel Humility__